 Today, ayurvedic practitioners use frankincense to reduce inflammation and swelling, to stop pain and to suppress the immune system.

 Frankincense is a strong anti-inflammatory and immunomodulator.
-This means it can treat inflammation and help to regulate the immune system.
-When taken internally, Frankincense lowers inflammation caused by rheumatic arthritis, neurodermatitis, psoriadic arthritis, psoriasis and eczema.
+This means it may soothe inflammation and help to regulate the immune system.
+When taken internally, Frankincense may lower inflammation caused by rheumatic arthritis, neurodermatitis, psoriadic arthritis, psoriasis and eczema.

 Internal and external use of frankincense